 Please note it is the responsibility of the individual investor and not that of BullionByPost to declare any Capital Gains Tax payable.
-Here at BullionByPost, we keep records of all transactions made for 7 years however we do not voluntarily forward details on to the HMRC unless specifically requested.
-We advise that you speak to your accountant in further detail to ensure your personal situation is in order.
+We advise that you speak to your accountant in further detail to ensure your personal financial situation is in working order.

 Capital Gains Tax Exempt Bullion

 Are there any CGT exempt bullion products?
 The simple answer is yes.
 Capital Gains Tax is exempt on all British legal currency.
 This includes Gold Britannia coins , Silver Britannia coins and Gold Sovereigns.
 This means you can make an unlimited tax-free profit on investments of any size and value on ALL of these British legal currency bullion coins.